-Fish Surname Genealogy
+Fish Surname Meaning

 The Fish family here includes Fish Fish of Darwen, Lancashire and Preserved Fish of Rhode Island and New York.

-Fish Resources on
+Fish Surname Resources on

 - The Fysh Family

 - Fish DNA Project

 England.
 The Fish surname may have had its origin in an old Saxon family prior to the Norman Conquest, but there is nothing written to that effect.
 In medieval times the spelling did change from Fyche to Fysshe and Fyshe and to Fish which probably came about in the 16th century.